 It felt colder.
 He was inside a building, and the light coming from a cracked window showed it was late in the day.
 Sam shook the pain out of his head.
-He saw the hit man named Tony the Chopper laying unconscious next to him.
-He scrambled away from him fast.
+He saw the hit man named Tony the Chopper lying unconscious next to him, and he scrambled away from him.

 "Oh, don't worry," came a soothing voice.
 "You're safe now.
-Got to you just barely in time.
+I got to you just barely in time.
 He won't wake up until long after we're gone, and according to what we know, he'll be dead by the end of the day for failing to get you."

 Sam looked up to Latino features, a man dressed trim and clean shaved, but with a scar on his chin.
 He had long hair streaked with a few threads of silver and pulled back in a slicked ponytail.

 "Do I … know you?" he asked haltingly.